-Revulsion in Northern Ireland over riot, fatal shooting
+Revulsion in Northern Ireland over riot, fatal shooting of journalist

-LONDON (AP) — The dramatic riot in Londonderry last week was starkly reminiscent of the violence that plagued Northern Ireland for decades before the 1998 peace agreement.
+LONDON — The dramatic riot in Londonderry last week was starkly reminiscent of the violence that plagued Northern Ireland for decades before the 1998 peace agreement.
 The result was both tragic and familiar: the death of a young journalist, apparently hit by a stray bullet.

 Here are answers to some questions about the Thursday night riot: